barumau/pandunia/engli/esperanti_i_pandunia.md

 People often criticize the letters with "hats" because they are not included in the standard keyboards of typewriters, computers and smart devices.
-The hatted letters are a hindrance indeed.
+The letters with hats really are a problem that could have been avoided.

 What is often overlooked is that there are two sets of letters: big letters and small letters.
-Both do the same task: they represent spoken language in writing.
-So it's like using two hammers to hit one nail.
+Both do the same basic task: they represent spoken language in writing.
+It's like using two different hammers to hit one nail.
-Latin, Greek and Cyrillic alphabets have developed this kind of double character set, while most other writing systems get by with only one set of letter-forms.
+Most writing systems in the world get by with only one type of letters.
+For example the writing systems of Arabia, India, China, Korea, Japan and Ethiopia don't differentiate large and small letters.

 The alphabet of Pandunia uses logically only the small Basic Latin letters.

-    a b c d e f g h i j k l m n o p r s t u w x y z '
+    a b c d e f g h i j k l m n o p r s t u v w x y z